 Continuing north, into the ‘Loch Lomond & Trossachs National Park‘, it’s time to meet a few of the locals, by meeting some of our famous Scottish Highland Cows (Hairy Coos)!!!!
 Native to Scotland, these magnificent yak-like creatures love to pose for your photos!

 Follow in the footsteps of James Bond (Skyfall) and Harry Potter (Harry Potter and the prisoner of Azkaban), as you discover the beautiful and haunting ‘Glencoe’, the most magnificent and famous valley in Scotland.
 The spectacular scenery will stay with you forever.
-Your guide will recount the tale of the infamous ‘Massacre of Glencoe’ that took place here in 1692, a tragic story of murder and intrigue, politics and tribal-hatred.
+Your guide will recount the tale of the infamous ‘Massacre of Glencoe’ that took place here in 1692, a tragic story of murder, politics and tribal hatred.
 Here you’ll go for a short nature walk, take some photos, and soak up the eerie atmosphere.

-You’ll follow the beautiful ‘Road to the Isles‘ to watch as the Hogwarts’ Express (Jacobite Steam Train) crossing the magnificent Glenfinnan Viaduct.
+You’ll follow the beautiful ‘Road to the Isles‘ to the magnificent Glenfinnan Viaduct.
+If you're lucky, you'll even get to watch as the Hogwarts’ Express (Jacobite Steam Train) passes by.
 Historically this stunning viewpoint also marks the spot where Prince Charles Edward Stuart (Bonnie Prince Charlie) landed in Scotland and raised his standard prior to the 1745 Jacobite Rebellion.
 Go to the top of the monument for the best views of the Glen, as your guide entertains you with the dramatic story of how this event changed the course of European history.

 We travel north to the Southern banks of Loch Ness, in the charming village of Fort Augustus.
 Get your cameras ready to get some pictures of the infamous ‘Nessie’ Monster!
 We drive the full length of Loch Ness, stopping to take in the views of Urquhart Castle, then we arrive in Inverness, the Capital of the Scottish Highlands, where your guide will drop you at your accommodation where you’ll stay for 2 nights.

-If local beer and whisky aren’t your scene, you can enjoy an evening stroll along the banks of the famous River Ness, where you’ll find Inverness Castle, and Inverness Cathedral.
+If local beer and whisky isn't your scene, you can enjoy an evening stroll along the banks of the famous River Ness, where you’ll find Inverness Castle, and Inverness Cathedral.

 The magical Isle of Skye!
 Today is all about exploring this breathtaking landscape, known once by the Vikings as the ‘Winged Isle’ or by Scots, romantically, as ‘The Misty Isle’, it was voted 4th best island in the world to visit by National Geographic Magazine!
 We believe the Isle of Skye is THE BEST island in the World, and we’re sure you’ll agree on this tour.